A Malmquist-like bias in the inferred areas of diamond caustics and consequences for inferred time delays of gravitationally lensed quasars: The Malmquist-like effects for lens caustic areas

-In the same way that uncertainties in the derived luminosities of stars cause the true luminosities of the stars in a magnitude-limited sample to be brighter than the derived luminosities, the uncertainties in the derived areas of lens caustics cause the true caustic area to be larger than the derived caustic areas.
-This is due to the fact that a quadruply-lensed quasar requires the source to be within the diamond caustic \citep{finch}.
+In the same way that uncertainties in the derived luminosities of stars cause the true luminosities of the stars in a magnitude-limited sample to be brighter than the derived luminosities, the uncertainty in the derived area of a lens caustic causes the true caustic area to be larger than the derived caustic area.
+This is due to the fact that a quasar cannot be quadruply-lensed unless the source lies within the diamond caustic \citep{finch}.
 The systems we see as ``quads" are likely to have true astroidal caustic areas larger than inferred because lensing galaxies with true astroidal caustics that are 1 standard deviation larger than inferred are over-represented and lensing galaxies with true astroidal caustics that are 1 standard deviation smaller than inferred are under-represented.
 Since we select only systems with their source quasar located inside the diamond caustic, the probability that a system is included in a sample of ``quads" is proportional to the true area of its caustic.
-This is illustrated in Figure 1. \\
+This is illustrated in Figure 1.

 The derivation here of the size of the effect is similar to the derivation of Malmquist's effect in \citet{binney}.
-We introduce a Gaussian distribution of systems with true caustic areas $A$ about an inferred mean value $A_{inf}$.
+We introduce a Gaussian distribution of systems with true caustic areas $\ln A$ about an inferred mean value $\ln A_{inf}$.

 Then the contribution to the total number of observed quadruply-lensed systems, $N$, with respect to area is given by: